Tuesday 7 November 2023

 Submission Templates

-ME Advocates Ireland (MEAI) put together two template submissions regarding the Green Paper for Welfare Reform announced last month for anyone interested in responding by sending a submission.
+ME Advocates Ireland (MEAI) put together two template submissions regarding the Green Paper for Welfare Reform announced in September 2023 for anyone interested in responding by sending a submission.

 There are two links to templates included below for anyone in the ME community who (i) is receiving a disability payment (Disability Allowance/Invalidity Pension), or (ii) for anyone who wishes to support those on disability payments.